Barry White: 1970s as producer

 In 1972, White got his big break producing a girl group he had discovered called Love Unlimited.
 Formed in imitative style of the Motown girl group the Supremes, the group members had gradually honed their talents with White for two years until they signed contracts with Uni Records.
 His friend Paul Politi told him about music industry businessman Larry Nunes, who helped to finance their album.
 After it was recorded, Nunes took the recording to Russ Regan, who was the head of the Uni label owned by MCA.
 The album, 1972's From A Girl's Point of View We Give to You...
 Love Unlimited, became the first of White's string of long-titled albums and singles.

 White produced, wrote and arranged their classic soul ballad "Walkin' in the Rain with the One I Love", which climbed to No. 14 in the Billboard Hot 100 Pop chart and No. 6 on the Billboard R&B chart in late 1972.
 It became White's first million selling single as a writer and producer.
 This single also reached No. 12 in the UK chart.
 White's voice can clearly be heard in this piece as he plays the lover who answers the phone call of the female lead.

 Soon after, Regan left Uni for 20th Century Records.
 Without Regan, White's relationship with Uni soured.
 With his relationship with Uni over and Love Unlimited contract-bound with the label, White was able to switch both his production deal and the group to 20th Century Records.
 They recorded several other hits throughout the 1970s, "I Belong to You", which spent over five months on the Billboard R&B chart in 1974 including a week at No. 1 and "Under the Influence of Love Unlimited", which hit No. 3 on the Billboard Pop album charts.
 White married the lead singer of the group, Glodean James, on July 4, 1974.

 The Love Unlimited Orchestra

 In 1973, White created The Love Unlimited Orchestra, a 40-piece orchestral group to be used originally as a backing band for the girl-group Love Unlimited.
-However, White had other plans, and in 1973, he released a single with "Love's Theme" (written by him and played by the orchestra), which reached No. 1 on the Billboard Pop charts.
+However, White had other plans, and in 1973, he released a single with "Love's Theme" (written by him and played by the orchestra), which reached No. 1 on the Billboard Hot 100.
 Later, in 1974, he made the first album of the Love Unlimited Orchestra, Rhapsody in White, containing "Love's Theme".
-White would continue to make albums with the orchestra, achieving some successes such as: "Rhapsody in White"; "Satin Soul"; "Forever in Love"; "Midnight Groove"; "My Sweet Summer Suite", Remake of "Theme From King Kong".
+White would continue to make albums with the orchestra, achieving some successes such as: "Rhapsody in White", "Satin Soul", "Forever in Love", "Midnight Groove", "My Sweet Summer Suite", Remake of "Theme From King Kong".
 The orchestra ceased to make albums in 1983 but continued to support White as a backing band.